Deploying Django with Kubernetes

 kubectl get nodes

-Django Stack on Kubernetes
+Django Stack on Kubernetes Link to heading

 We need generate completed yaml manifest files.
 Make sure you’re in the repository directory.